microsoft/fluentui/packages/react-examples/src/react-tabs/Tabs/docs/TabsDonts.md

 - Don’t use on pages which don’t scroll.
-- Don’t use the Pivot to link to a new page.
+- Don’t use the Tabs to tab to a new page.
-- Don’t use the Pivot to link to hidden content.
+- Don’t use the Tabs to tab to hidden content.
-- Don’t pass any children of type other than PivotItem to the Pivot component.
+- Don’t pass any children of type other than TabItem to the Tabs component.